 Among the oral fumarate class, the occurrence of flushing and gastrointestinal adverse events in the first month of treatment can lead to treatment discontinuation.
-Diroximel fumarate has a distinct chemical structure that was hypothesized to produce less irritation in the gastrointestinal
+Diroximel fumarate has a distinct chemical structure that was hypothesized to produce less irritation in the gastrointestinal tract, leading to fewer rates of gastrointestinal-related adverse effects and treatment discontinuations.
+Results from EVOLVE-MS-2, a five-week head-to-head trial in RRMS patients, confirmed the improved gastrointestinal tolerability profile of diroximel fumarate over dimethyl fumarate.76

-Concerns of symptomatic bradycardia and atrioventricular conduction upon treatment initiation of fingolimod have led to requirements of first dose monitoring of the drug.
-First dose observations are not required in subsequent S1P receptor modulators, siponimod and ozanimod, due to their uptitration dosing strategies that have demonstrated an improved cardiac safety profile.
+Concerns of symptomatic bradycardia and atrioventricular conduction upon treatment initiation of fingolimod have led to requirements of first dose monitoring of the drug.77 First dose monitoring is also recommended for ponesimod and siponimod in patients with certain preexisting cardiac conditions (e.g., sinus bradycardia, atrioventricular block).^{78,79}

 There are additional concerns associated with fingolimod.
-There were two fatal cases of varicellazoster virus infection reported in the fingolimod 1.25 mg arm (non-indicated dosage) of the 12month TRANSFORMS trial.
-Patients are recommended to be assessed for immunity to herpetic infection prior to undergoing fingolimod therapy.
-Additionally, rebound relapses have been reported with the discontinuation of fingolimod, with patients who are of younger age and with higher disease activity appearing to be at higher risk.
-Evidence from animal studies has shown potential teratogenic risk associated with fingolimod and teriflunomide; both agents are contraindicated in MS patients planning to conceive.
+There were two fatal cases of varicellazoster virus infection reported in the fingolimod 1.25 mg arm (non-indicated dosage) of the 12month TRANSFORMS trial.38 Patients are recommended to be assessed for immunity to herpetic infection prior to undergoing fingolimod therapy.80 Additionally, rebound relapses have been reported with the discontinuation of fingolimod, with patients who are of younger age and with higher disease activity appearing to be at higher risk.81 Evidence from animal studies has shown potential teratogenic risk associated with fingolimod and teriflunomide; both agents are contraindicated in MS patients planning to conceive.75